Santukrao Hambarde

 Santukrao Marotrao Hambarde is an Indian politician.

 Education

 Hambarde earned his MSc degree from Marathwada University in 1993 and his PhD from Swami Ramanand Teerth Marathwada University in 2008.

 Political career

 Hambarde served as the deputy vice-chancellor of Swami Ramanand Teerth Marathwada University until he entered politics in 2014.
-He was a member of BJP for over ten years before contesting the Lok Sabha by-elections.
+He was a member of BJP for over ten years before contesting the Lok Sabha by-elections, which he lost by a very narrow margin of 1,458 votes.